 Tracy Dahlby joined the faculty as professor and holder of the Frank A. Bennack, Jr. Chair in Journalism in the fall of 2006 after three decades mainly spent as a journalist specializing in international reporting.
 His interests at the University of Texas at Austin include examining the changing roles of both foreign reporting and journalistic storytelling in a time of digital revolution, and in helping students to cope with and benefit from such changes.

 To provide students a window on the practical demands of a changing profession, Dahlby founded Reporting Texas in 2009.
-The School of Journalism’s news website, Reporting Texas serves as a platform for editing and publishing the best of the School's work.
-It also forms the basis for content-sharing partnerships with professional news outlets in Central Texas.
-In 2011, Dahlby introduced Reporting Texas into the School’s curriculum where he teaches the capstone-style course.
+The School of Journalism’s news features website, Reporting Texas serves as a platform for editing and publishing the best of the School's reporting work.
+It also forms the basis for content-sharing arrangements with professional news outlets in Texas.
+In 2011, Dahlby introduced Reporting Texas into the School’s curriculum where he co-teaches the capstone-style course.

 Dahlby has created three additional course offerings in the regular curriculum: “Explanatory Journalism: Storytelling in a Digital Age,” “Reporting the World: A Critical Examination of the U.S. News Media,” and “Reporting Asia: A Foreign Correspondent's Framework.”
-A fourth entry, “Reporting China: A Foreign Correspondent's Workshop” is a month-long apprentice-style field course offered through the Study Abroad program and is designed to acquaint students with the day-to-day realities of international reporting in a big, complex and fast-evolving beat – the People's Republic of China.
+He is also currently involved in developing “Communicating Korea,” a new study abroad program to be offered by the Moody College of Communication that will give students the opportunity to spend the fall semester studying in Seoul, South Korea, beginning in 2015.
+This follows in the footsteps of “Reporting China: A Foreign Correspondent's Workshop,” a month-long apprentice-style field course Dahlby taught in China in 2008, 2009 and 2011.

 In 2012, the University of Texas System recognized Dahlby with its Regents’ Outstanding Teaching Award.

 Dahlby spent 13 years living in Asia, where he served as Tokyo bureau chief for The Washington Post and Newsweek, respectively, and over his career has covered events in Japan, China, Korea, and Southeast Asia.
-In 1987, he became managing editor of Newsweek International in New York, where he helped direct and coordinate worldwide news coverage.
+In 1987, he became managing editor of Newsweek International in New York, where he helped direct and coordinate worldwide news coverage before leaving in 1988 to embark on an independent career.
 As a regular contributor to National Geographic magazine between 1993 and 2002, Dahlby specialized in writing about Asia.
 His book about Islamic fundamentalism in Indonesia, “Allah’s Torch: A Report from Behind the Scenes in Asia's War on Terror,” was published in January 2005 by William Morrow.